PWNAGERobotics/ScoutingPASS/docs/Configuration.md

 * name - The text that is displayed on the left side of the screen for the element
 * code - The code used to identify this element in the QR code encoding
 * type - What type of element this is: text, number, counter, etc...
 * tooltip (optional) - text intended to help clarify the meaning or use of the element.
-It will appear when the mouse is hovered over the "name".
+It will appear when the mouse hovers over the "name".
-* gsCol (optional) - If you're using Google Sheets, this is the column name in your Google Sheet spreadsheet for this element.
-(Stay away from spaces or symbols as they have not been fully tested yet)

 The field elements are: